MuhammadAliAbbas1214/Case-Studies-/README.md

 # Case-Studies-
-Data Analysis and complete case studies of companies
+complete case analysis of a hotel chain's positives and negatives